marinoandrea/samm/README.md

 # Static Asset Management Microservice (SAMM)

+> [!WARNING]
+> This is a Work In Progress (WIP), this software is not to be considered production-ready.

 This repository contains the implementation for a plug-and-play microservice that provides endpoints for basic static asset management.
 The microservice is intended to be deployed privately within the ecosystem and should not be exposed